nate-perry/Team6/Projects/P1/READMETeam.md

 Test: To test this we created a map which had pacman and a cookie at the same location.
 The test will assert that the cookie component was returned.

+Function is_ghost_in_range(): This functions checks if a ghost is in the range of 1 block in any of the 4 directions around Pacman.

 ## Ghost

 Function: get_valid_moves(): This function returns an array list with the valid coordinates that a given pacman can move.
 We decided to move a ghost if the spaces available aren't walls.
 If a space includes a wall it is not included in the list of available coordinates.